A sangria please.

 Pousada de Viana do Castelo –

 This Pousada has breathtaking views!
 This is one of those spectacular views that will stay with us forever.
 We could have stayed here for days.
 It was such a calm and surreal place.
 We will never forgot this afternoon.
-We just couldn’t leave so after our drinks we decided to stay for lunch.
+We just couldn’t leave it so after our drinks we decided to stay on for lunch.
 Here are a few photos that really does not make justice to the beauty and the total tranquillity we found at this place.

 After a bottle of wine… 😊🍷

 Lastly, on our second trip to Guimarães we had some drinks at the Pousada Mosteiro de Guimarães.
 It was almost 20 degrees outside and the staff couldn’t believe that we would be sitting outside in the courtyard.
 They were thinking it would be too cold.
 Once again we had this place to ourselves. 😊